Sideloading from Unofficial App Stores – Why Do We Do It?

 What are the risks?

-Similarly, since the release of the App Store in 2008, Apple have sought to differentiate the iPhone as robust.
-By distributing via unofficial third party marketplaces, apps can access operating functions that App Store and Google Play Store for publishing.
-Circumventing their strict rules and policies means that potentially, unofficial apps could be used to install malware or phishing software.
-On Android, there have been numerous reports of sideloaded apps attempting to root devices, install apps without user permission, and communicate to known malicious sites online.
+Similarly, since the release of the App Store in 2008, Apple has sought to differentiate the iPhone as robust.
+By distributing via unofficial third-party marketplaces, apps can access operating functions that App Store and Google Play Store would normally ban.
+Circumventing their strict policies means that hackers can use unofficial apps to install malware or phishing software.
+On Android, there have been numerous reports of sideloaded apps attempting to root devices, installing apps without user permission, and communicating to known malicious sites online.
 On iOS, unofficial apps have been used as Remote Access Trojans, allowing attackers to gain access to mobile devices of employees while active on internal corporate networks, putting both personal and corporate sensitive data at risk.

 So why do people use unofficial app stores?